Overturned convictions in Canada: Arturo Sanchez

 Arturo Sanchez was an 81-year-old retired Canadian paediatrician with minor cognitive impairment when six former adult female patients emerged in 2015 to accuse him of sexually abusing them decades ago.
 Only two of the six accusers were deemed credible by the trial judge.
 The first woman claimed that when she was in hospital as a teenager in the 1960s she awoke in her bed to find Sanchez touching her.
 The second woman claimed he touched her breast while in her home to give her an allergy shot in 1980 when she was 11 years old.
 The trial judge believed the two women and convicted Sanchez on the basis of having the opportunity to access children, and that they said they told someone else it happened.
 Sanchez's convictions were overturned by an appeal panel when they concluded that the trial judge made significant and repetitive errors in assessing the evidence and coming to questionable conclusions not supported by the evidence when convicting Sanchez.

 Bo Zou

-Bo Zou is a Toronto fashion photographer who was convicted of sexual assaulting a model that came to his condo for a photo shoot in July 2012.
+Bo Zou is a Toronto fashion photographer who was convicted of sexually assaulting a model that came to his condo for a photo shoot in July 2012.
 Zou's defence was that she had made advances on him but he rebuffed her and then he sent her home in a taxi.
 The next day the woman sent an anonymous email to the Toronto Police Service claiming Zou sexually assaulted her and provided them with his name and address.
 Zou was charged and the case went to trial.
 The trial judge convicted Zou on the basis that the woman's anonymous email corroborated her testimony (her only evidence) at trial.
 Zou appealed his conviction and it was overturned in 2017.
 The appeal panel concluded the trial judge misapplied the law and, "That word [corroboration], as commonly understood, refers to evidence from a source other than the witness."